marciotenorio/knowledge/README.md

 # Knowledge

 ### This repository are an effort to sintetize the knowledge acquired over the years from my Information Technology/Software Engineering bachelor in IMD/UFRN and professional experience.
 There is some scaffolds, snippets and the other codes like these to improve programming speed and quality.
+This is not a effort to substitute official docs, only a mindnotes to me =)

 # Summary